KunwarBindra/KunwarBindra/README.md

 ### Drone Telemetry Simulator
 **Stack:** Node.js, Express, TimescaleDB, React, TailwindCSS, Docker
-- Simulates a fleet of 5 autonomous drones sending telemetry (battery %, GPS, sensor data) to TimescaleDB every 10 seconds.
+- Simulated a fleet of 5 autonomous drones sending telemetry (battery %, GPS, sensor data) to TimescaleDB every 10 seconds.
-- React-based dashboard visualizes battery levels with adjustable time windows.
+- React-based dashboard visualized battery levels with adjustable time windows.
 - Entire system containerized via Docker Compose for easy deployment and scalability.
 - Ideal for testing real-time data ingestion and visualization.

 ### FastAPI Real-Time OMS
 **Stack:** FastAPI, PostgreSQL, WebSocket, Docker, AWS EC2
-- Built a live order management system with FastAPI, async handling, and WebSockets—improving order processing time by 30%.
+- Devised a real-time order management system using FastAPI and WebSocket for live updates, PostgreSQL with SQLAlchemy for a scalable backend, and asynchronous handling, cutting update latency by 35% under peak load.
-- Containerized with Docker, deployed securely on EC2, and CI/CD integrated via GitHub Actions & Docker Hub.
+- Containerized the application using Docker and deployed it on AWS EC2; streamlined CI/CD with GitHub Actions and Docker Hub, cutting deployment time by 50%.
+Ensured secure delivery via SSH and EC2 security groups, maintaining 99.9% uptime.

 ### MemoryLane AI
 **Stack:** Next.js, TypeScript, Material UI, Whisper API, Vercel
-- Developed a memory journaling app for dementia patients, using Generative AI for creating personalized albums.
+- Created a platform for individuals with Dementia using Next.js, TypeScript, and Material UI; enabling users to record and organize memory events, and generate personalized photo albums with images powered by GPT-4-based DALL·E 3.
-- Integrated OpenAI's Whisper for audio transcription (500+ events), improving accessibility and research usability.
+- Integrated OpenAI’s Whisper API for audio-to-text conversion, transcribing 500+ memory event recordings to enhance research accessibility, and set up a CI/CD pipeline on Vercel to ensure efficient platform deployment.

 ---